SponsoredBuild your website with Vincony

 Facts

-Hedley Byrne, an advertising agency, asked their bankers to obtain a credit reference on Easipower Ltd from Easipower's bank, Heller & Partners.
-Heller gave a favourable reference but included a disclaimer of responsibility.
-Relying on the reference, Hedley Byrne extended credit to Easipower, which subsequently went into liquidation, causing Hedley Byrne a loss of £17,000.
+Hedley Byrne, an advertising agency, asked their bankers to obtain a credit reference on Easipower Ltd from Easipower's bankers, Heller & Partners.
+Heller gave a favourable reference but added a disclaimer.
+Easipower went into liquidation and Hedley Byrne suffered financial loss.

 Judgment Summary

-The House of Lords held that in principle a duty of care could arise for negligent misstatements causing economic loss where a special relationship existed.
-However, Heller's disclaimer was effective to exclude liability on the facts.
-The case established the principle of liability for negligent misstatement and the concept of assumption of responsibility.
+The House of Lords held that in principle a duty of care could arise for negligent misstatements causing economic loss where there was a special relationship.
+However, Heller's disclaimer was effective and they were not liable on the facts.
+The case established the principle of liability for negligent misstatement.

 Key Quotes

-"If someone possessed of a special skill undertakes, quite irrespective of contract, to apply that skill for the assistance of another person who relies upon such skill, a duty of care will arise."
+"If someone possessed of a special skill undertakes to apply that skill for the assistance of another person who relies upon such skill, a duty of care will arise."

 Subsequent Treatment

-Foundation for negligent misstatement liability, extended in Caparo v Dickman and Henderson v Merrett Syndicates.
+Foundational authority on negligent misstatement liability.
+Developed by Caparo v Dickman [1990] and applied in Henderson v Merrett Syndicates [1995].

 Related Content